BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 • The first option, and the most common option, is to use BizTalk Server Dynamic ports.

-• The second, and less used, is a combination of Message Box direct bound ports and filters on send ports, basically routing.
+• The second, and less-used, is a combination of Message Box direct-bound ports and filters on send ports, essentially routing.

 Implementing the BizTalk Server solutions